-If the oil is below the cross-hatched area at the tip of the dipstick and the engine has been off for at least 15 minutes, add 1 L (1 qt) of the recommended oil and then recheck the level.
-See "Selecting the Right Engine Oil" later in this section for an explanation of what kind of oil to use.
-For engine oil crankcase capacity, see Capacities and Specifications $\Rightarrow$ 409.
+If the oil is below the cross-hatched area at the tip of the dipstick, add 1 L (1 qt) of the recommended oil and then recheck the level.
+See "Selecting the Right Engine Oil" in this section for an explanation of what kind of oil to use.
+For engine oil crankcase capacity, see Capacities and Specifications ▷ 358.

 Do not add too much oil.
 Oil levels above or below the acceptable operating range shown on the dipstick are harmful to the engine.
-If you find that you have an oil level above the operating range, i.e., the engine has so much oil that the (Continued)

-oil level gets above the cross-hatched area that shows the proper operating range, the engine could be damaged.
+If you find that you have an oil level above the operating range, i.e., the engine has so much oil that the oil level gets above the cross-hatched area that shows the proper operating range, the engine could be damaged.
 You should drain out the excess oil or limit driving of the vehicle and seek a service professional to remove the excess amount of oil.

-See Engine Compartment Overview ⇔ 309 for the location of the engine oil fill cap.
+See Engine Compartment Overview

+⇒ 265 for the location of the engine oil fill cap.